 2.b: Introduction

 AquaMaps is a species distribution modelling approach that combines ecological information, occurrence data and environmental layers to derive a species' environmental tolerances, and predict its natural distribution based on habitat suitability.
 While this approach enables the generation of a large number of species distribution maps, a map may sometimes be incorrect due to sampling biases, outdated input data or data encoding errors.
-In such cases, map predictions can be improved if reviewed by a species expert.
+In such cases, map predictions can be improved if reviewed by an expert.